University of Wisconsin–Platteville Baraboo Sauk County: Campus

 The campus opened in 1968 with three buildings–a classroom building, student center, and library.
 The classroom building, now known as the Aural M. Umhoefer building, includes a large lecture hall alongside several smaller classrooms.
 It was named after former dean Aural Umhoefer.

 The Lange Center houses athletic facilities, including a gymnasium, racquetball courts, fitness center, weight room, dance studio, and locker rooms.
 It also houses a cafeteria, student services, and an art gallery.

 The fine arts building houses an art studio, classroom, and theater.
 It is adjacent to the James and Kathryn Hill Music Center, which includes a rehearsal hall and music practice rooms.

 The T.N.
 Savides Library is located next to the classroom building.
 It has been closed since 2024.

 The south side of campus is home to tennis courts and a field used for several sports.
 The campus is also home to the 18 hole Baraboo Lions Disc Golf Course, which was built in 1996.

 The campus is adjacent to Baraboo High School, Jack Young Middle School, and Gordon K. Willson Elementary School.
 The only passage between the City of Baraboo and UW–Platteville Baraboo Sauk County is through West Baraboo.

 The Ice Age Trail runs through the campus.
 Additionally, there are several other trails open for hiking in the campus woods.

 Academics

-The university offers two associate degrees and one bachelor's degree in Business Management.
-Its Associate of Arts and Sciences degree fulfills the first two years at the Platteville campus, and generally accepted at most other universities.
-It offers two business degrees, one Associate of Science in Business Administration, and a Bachelor of Business Administration in Management.
-The bachelor's degree is offered as a "hybrid" degree, with many of the required classes being fulfilled through the online campus of UW Platteville.
+In its final years, the university offered two associate degrees and one bachelor's degree in Business Management.
+Its Associate of Arts and Sciences degree fulfilled the first two years at the Platteville campus, and was generally accepted at most other universities.
+It offered two business degrees, one Associate of Science in Business Administration, and a Bachelor of Business Administration in Management.
+The bachelor's degree was offered as a "hybrid" degree, with many of the required classes being fulfilled through the online campus of UW Platteville.

 Athletics

 The gymnasium, located in the John and Murrel Lange Center building.

-The university is a member of the Wisconsin Collegiate Conference.
-Since 2020, the university offers both men's basketball and woman's volleyball.
-Previously, the university used to offer cross country, wrestling, golf and tennis.
+The university was a member of the Wisconsin Collegiate Conference.
+From 2020 until its closure, the university offered men's basketball and woman's volleyball.
+Previously, the university offered cross country, wrestling, golf and tennis.